Immanuel-C/Istd/README.md

 Istd currently requires two defines `NDEBUG` which is defined when in release mode and `DEBUG` which is defined when in debug mode.

+# Documentation

+All functions and structs should be documented in header files.